 In the event of the dissolution of NASIG, all assets and property remaining after meeting necessary expenses shall be distributed to such organizations as shall qualify under Section 501 (c) (3) of the Internal Revenue Code, subject to an order of the Justice of the Supreme Court of the State of New York.

 Robert's Rules of Order(Revised), in the latest edition, shall govern all meetings of the membership and the Executive Board in all cases where it is not inconsistent with these Bylaws.
 A parliamentarian may be appointed for an indefinite term by the Executive Board to serve as a consultant to the Board.

 Article XII.
 Amendments to Bylaws.

 Proposed amendments may be submitted in writing to the committee responsible for bylaws, or may be presented at any meeting of the membership.
 Proposed amendments shall be distributed to the membership by the committee responsible for bylaws at least thirty days prior to the call for vote.
 Voting shall be conducted as provided for in Article VIII.
-An amendment shall become effective after adoption, unless otherwise stated.[Adopted 4/19/94; amended 1996; amended 1997; revised 2003; revised 2004; revised 2007; revised 2008; revised 2009; revised 2010; revised 2014; revised 2016]
+An amendment shall become effective after adoption, unless otherwise stated.[Adopted 4/19/94; amended 1996; amended 1997; revised 2003; revised 2004; revised 2007; revised 2008; revised 2009; revised 2010; revised 2014; revised 2016,revised 2018]